 Mary’s Shelter is a multifaceted comprehensive housing and social service agency that addresses pregnancy, parenting, and youth homelessness through proactive preventative work and crisis intervention.
 They support individuals and families in the community and work to prevent homelessness through housing, education, and social service programs.
 To provide comprehensive and inclusive services, Mary’s Shelter has adopted a holistic approach to assessment, intervention, planning, and evaluation.
 The goal is a healthy well-informed client, who is capable and confident in their ability to live independently in the community.

 DOWNINGTOWN: Prepared to Thrive

 Prepared to Thrive is a non-profit organization providing families in need with essential baby and children’s items to help alleviate some of the stress that new mothers without a support system face.
 They supply mothers and families with crucial items like clothing, diapers, and gear that they need to give their children a safe, happy, and healthy start.
 They rely on donations of new and gently used children’s items and served 465 children in 2022.

-Kimberton: Phoenixville Women’s Outreach
+KIMBERTON: Phoenixville Women’s Outreach

-Does you organization make a measurable impact on our local community?
-To be considered as a recipient of a future donation, please fill out our Donation Request Form.
-Requests for donations made in store, over social media, or over the phone cannot be accommodated.
+Does your organization make a measurable impact on our local community?
+To be considered as a recipient of a future donation, please fill out our Rounding Up at the Register Application.
+Requests for donations made in-store, over social media, or over the phone cannot be accommodated.